 Joined CSA: 2008; Joined Core Group: 2010

-I’m a writer and performer originally from Minnesota.
+I’m a performer and teaching artist originally from Minnesota.
 I got involved with the CSA after a friend ran one back home, and I love the way it’s introduced me to my neighbors.
-I joined the Core Group after my first trip to Windflower Farm, and on my most recent trip I got engaged!
-Needless to say, I think Windflower is a magical place.
+I joined the Core Group after my first trip to Windflower Farm, and I feel very lucky to have formed friendships with the people who grow our fabulous veggies.
 As the CSA Treasurer, I make sure that Ted and his family, as well as our other share suppliers, get paid in full and on time, which is an important part of our CSA commitment.

 Joined CSA: 2009; Joined Core Group: 2009